What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 SONMYA Programs

-There are multiple mortgage programs that are available through the SONMYA homebuying assistance programs.
+Multiple mortgage programs are available through the SONMYA homebuying assistance programs.

-SONMYA loans are known for being extremely low-interest and for having lower down-payments than most other mortgages.
+SONMYA loans are known for having shallow interest and lower down payments than most other mortgages.

 Moreover, they also are known for being more accepting of low-income families.

-If you have been having a hard time getting approved due to your low income, applying for a SONMYA mortgage might be able to yield a better result.
+If you have difficulty getting approved due to your low income, applying for a SONMYA mortgage might yield a better result.

-Most of the loans are given to first-time homebuyers, so if this sounds like you, you have a good shot at getting approved.
+Most loans are given to first-time homebuyers, so if this sounds like you, you can get approved.

 HomeSmart NY